ibm-cloud-docs/account/tagging-resources-tutorial.md

 2. Find your {{site.data.keyword.cos_full}} instance and click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg) > **Add tags**.
 3. Type `project:analysis` and press Enter.

-## Assign access to your resource
+## Create an access group
-{: #tagging-resources-assign}
+{: #tagging-create-access-group}
 {: step}

-Define the level of access that users have to your {{site.data.keyword.cos_short}} based on the tags that you previously created.
+You'll define the level of access that users have to your {{site.data.keyword.cos_short}} based on the tags that you previously created.
 See the following examples for each access level:
 * With reader role, users can list and download objects in buckets.
 * With writer role, users can create and delete buckets.
 * With manager role, users can control all aspects of data storage, like adding a retention policy and bucket firewall.